Our research and personalized medicine

 International Collaborative Neurofeedback Study (ICAN)

 The ICAN Study is a NIMH (National Institute of Mental Health) funded study investigating the efficacy of neurofeedback for children age 7-10.
 It’s the first multicenter double-blind placebo controlled study on the efficacy of neurofeedback in ADHD in a sample of 140 children.
 The cross-site investigation team was selected for balance between neurofeedback and mainstream ADHD investigators, and for expertise in treatment strategy, assessment, design, biostatistics, data management, and multisite RCT execution.
-Collected and analyzed data led to the primary paper which is currently under review.

 Research, publications and education